FilippoBovo/production-data-science/README.md

 > Quoted text is devoted to suggestions and observations.

-Finally, here is a five-minute read about the [story and motivation of the data science worflow](http://datadrivenjournalism.net/resources/production_data_science).
+Finally, here is a five-minute read about the story and motivation of the data science worflow on [Medium](https://medium.com/@filippo.bovo/production-data-science-3a42dee5208) or on [Data Driven Journalism](http://datadrivenjournalism.net/resources/production_data_science).

 Let's start the tutorial!

 [**➠   Start the Tutorial**](tutorial/a-setup)